RemoteMetering/metronomic-kurrentdb/README.md

 ## writeEvents(streamName, events, options)

-Writes an array of Event Store ready events to a stream.
+Writes an array of KurrentDB ready events to a stream.

 ##### streamName
 The name of the stream to read from.

 ##### events
-The array of Event Store ready events to save.
+The array of KurrentDB ready events to save.
-You can call ```new EventStore.EventFactory().newEvent('TestType', {something: 123});``` to get an Event Store ready event.
+You can call ```new EventStore.EventFactory().newEvent('TestType', {something: 123});``` to get an KurrentDB ready event.

 ##### options (optional)
 Any options to be specified (as documented in GetEvent Store documentation).
 Default is simply *ExpectedVersion = -2*.